codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 2. Drag and drop the zip file onto the running Genymotion emulator device

 ![Installing Google Apps APK](http://i.imgur.com/PvGjlyo.png)
-3. **Close and restart the emulator** and Google Play Store should now be installed
+3. You must **close and restart the emulator** so that Google Play Store can be installed.
-4. After restart, open the "Play Store" app on your emulator and **sign in** with a google account
+4. After restart, open the "Play Store" app on your emulator and **sign in** with a google account.
+5. Make sure to update to the latest version of Google Play Services.

 ### Enable GPS on Emulator